Australia–China relations: Military tensions

-2021: Purchase of American-British nuclear submarines
+2021: Australia's acquisition of nuclear powered submarines

-On 16 September 2021, Australia announced a complex plan to purchase American nuclear submarines, in cooperation with Great Britain.
-It is a key element of the new "AUKUS" political-military alignment.
+On 16 September 2021, Australia announced the AUKUS security partnership that included Australia acquiring nuclear powered submarines with assistance from the United States and the United Kingdom.
+No nuclear weapons were involved, and the submarines would carry conventional weapons only.
 Although China was not specifically mentioned in the news announcements, critics interpreted it as a major blow to Australian-Chinese relationship, by firmly allying Australia with the United States in military terms in the region.
-For the first time the United States and Britain will share their top-secret technology for nuclear submarines, which have a far wider range and lethal value than diesel submarines.
-By making the deal, Canberra broke with Paris, canceling a deal to purchase less expensive, less effective French diesel submarines.
-No nuclear weapons are involved, and the submarines will carry conventional weapons only.
+For the first time the United States and the United Kingdom would be sharing their top-secret nuclear submarine propulsion technology, which has a far wider range and lethal value than diesel-electric powered submarines.
 Beijing reacted angrily.
 The Chinese Ministry of Foreign Affairs, told the press that the deal would:seriously damage regional peace and stability, exacerbate an arms race and harm international nuclear nonproliferation agreements....This is utterly irresponsible conduct.

 According to Rory Medcalf, head of the National Security College at the Australian National University, "The level of Chinese economic coercion and cyber espionage against Australia was once unimaginable, so our security agencies have learned to consider worst-case possibilities....[AUKUS] is an alignment made in Beijing."
-Under AUKUS, Sheftalovich and Lau say, the three allies will share advanced technologies "including artificial intelligence, cybersecurity, quantum computing, underwater systems and long-range strike capabilities."
-Michael Shoebridge, a director at the influential Australian Strategic Policy Institute (ASPI) think tank, says, "It's a remarkable collapse in Australia-China relations and a massive deterioration in Australia's security outlook that's led to this outcome."
+Under AUKUS, Sheftalovich and Lau said, the three allies would share advanced technologies "including artificial intelligence, cybersecurity, quantum computing, underwater systems and long-range strike capabilities."
+Michael Shoebridge, a director at the influential Australian Strategic Policy Institute (ASPI) think tank, said, "It's a remarkable collapse in Australia-China relations and a massive deterioration in Australia's security outlook that's led to this outcome."

-2022 Olympics
+Australian opposition to the AUKUS submarine announcement included Former Prime Minister Paul Keating's National Press Club address, and in culture, Jennifer Maiden's poetry collection The China Shelf.

-The Australian government and a number of athletes have protested against China.
-They say that these games as well as the 2008 games should have never been held in China.
+Victor Gao, a Chinese academic, reacted strongly to the deal, warning that it could make Australia a target for nuclear attacks.
+Gao described the agreement with the United States and the United Kingdom as a "gross violation of international law" and accused Australia of acting without strategic foresight.
+He argued that the move undermined regional stability and drew Australia into potential military conflicts alongside the U.S., suggesting it compromised Australia's sovereignty and exposed it to severe geopolitical consequences.